alphaspirit - Fotolia

 Learn more in this HIPAA FAQ.

-Compliance audits are generally conducted by government auditors or contractors so that there is an independent, third-party certification made for an organization's adherence to relevant regulations.
+Compliance auditors are generally government auditors or contractors, so that there is an independent, third-party certification to ensure organizations avoid auditing standard violations.
 Some regulations, however, require internal as well as external audits.
 Under the Sarbanes-Oxley Act, for example, internal auditors assure that internal control systems are effective.
 Industry-established regulations can also require internal audits.
 Under PCI DSS, most merchants are required to bring in an external Qualified Security Assessor for a compliance audit.
 In a particular set of circumstances, some merchants can use an internal auditor instead.

 Internal audits are sometimes conducted in preparation for external compliance audits.
 It is important to make sure policies and practices are up to date, enforced and documented.
 Since organizations should be prepared to turn over the documents at the auditors' request, they should be stored in noneraseable, nonrewriteable formats and located where they can be accessed easily and retrieved quickly.

 IT managers can prepare for audits by deploying information management tools, such as event log managers and change management programs, to make it easier to track and document internal controls and demonstrate compliance to auditors.